 On May 3, 2016 a wildfire engulfed Fort McMurray forcing the mass evacuation of more than 88,000 people, The fire destroyed 2,400 homes.
 Fort McMurray is Canada's largest natural disaster.
-Canadains watched in horror.
+Canadians watched in horror.
 Fort McMurray was in our thoughts, prayers and top of mind in charitable giving.
-Canadians donated $165 million - the largest ever donation response to a Canadian disaster.
+Canadians donated $319 million - the largest ever donation response to a Canadian disaster.

 Now the fire is out, the people have returned to Fort McMurray, and the overwhelming job of rebuilding begins.
 While life goes on, it's important to remember Fort McMurray and track that donations are spent quickly and effectively.
 Evaluating and monitoring are critical in intelligent giving.